KinexDev/Luna/README.md

 # Luna
 **Note**: LuauRuntime is being rebranded to luna

-Luna is a prototype standalone runtime for luau. download is [here](https://github.com/KinexDev/luna/releases/tag/Release).
+Luna is a standalone runtime for luau. download is [here](https://github.com/KinexDev/luna/releases/tag/Release).

 # Features